 Optimizing Global Kidney Health Index

-In April 2024, the international consensus on chronic kidney disease was released.
+In April 2024, an international consensus statement on chronic kidney disease was released.
 Authored by over a dozen researchers and experts from the European Renal Association, the American Society of Nephrology, and the International Society of Nephrology, this consensus statement declared a state of emergency on kidney disease with a pin-point focus on three strategies [4]:

 1. Early detection